LT-Intro-To-AI-SY2425/a2-movie-chatbot-abbiegraff/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+    While completing the match function, I had difficulty with my indentations because I messed up one line and it messed everything else up, aswell.

 2. Explain how you could use the match function for extracting information from a movie database.

+    You could use the match function for extracting information from a movie database by using the source and pattern and comparing the two to find similarities and differences.
+I am still a little confused about the specifics of it all, but I get the gist of it and understand how the program compares the items in the arrays.